Medical Law

 Food and Drug Law Institute

-Website of the Food and Drug Law Institute (FDLI), a non profit organisation established in 1949 to facilitate public discussion and education on laws, regulations and policies affecting health care technologies, food and cosmetics in the United States.
-The website provides information about the FDLI's mission, staff, the composition of its advisory board and board of directors and its activities.
-These include organising conferences and academic programmes and publishing periodicals, directories and guides such as the Food & Drug Law Journal and the yearly FDA Directory.
+The Food and Drug Law Institute (FDLI) is a US non-profit organisation established in 1949 to facilitate public discussion and education on laws, regulations and policies affecting health care technologies, food and cosmetics.
+Its website covers the FDLI's activities, which include organising conferences and course and publishing titles such as the Food & Drug Law Journal and the yearly FDA Directory.
+Contents and abstracts from the Food & Drug Law Journal are available, together with a few open access articles.
+E-learning resources can be accessed for a fee, via the Virtual Learning page.

 Medico-Legal Society